Bemeier/bmek/README.md

 ## Cases

-A 2-pieces high profile case with integrated plate mounts (intended for CNC-machining from Polycarbonate & Aluminium) can be found under `cases/highprofile`.
+A 2-pieces high profile case with integrated plate mounts (intended for CNC-machining from Polycarbonate & Aluminium) will be released under [cases/highprofile](https://github.com/Bemeier/bmek/tree/master/cases/highprofile).
-At a later point, SVGs for a lasercut case will be made available under `cases/lasercut`.
+I'll also release the Fusion360 project at a later point, as well as lasercut plate and case files ([cases/lasercut](https://github.com/Bemeier/bmek/tree/master/cases/lasercut)).

 ## License